annielieu/DH150_AnnieLieu/Assignment5/README.md

 ## Proposed Design Features

--Filters - make filters collapsable by category so all different filter choices are visible on one screen and can be adjusted accordingly for general feedback in realtime
+### 1. Filters - make filters collapsable by category so all different filter choices are visible on one screen and can be adjusted accordingly for general feedback in realtime

--Field Trip Category - pre set events by group members or those of the community on homescreen; you can request to join to attend the event; eases the process of combing through different groups and categories for event postings
+### 2. Field Trip Category - pre set events by group members or those of the community on homescreen; you can request to join to attend the event; eases the process of combing through different groups and categories for event postings

 Persona and Empathy Maps

 1. Mary Jane

 2. Jisoo Kim